>

 Number 2: Check your engine oil

 An engine is made with extremely tight tolerances, with metal components effectively rubbing together at great speed.
-Oil is vital to aid in lubrication, and avoid wear and premature failure, by checking:
+Oil is vital to aid in lubrication and avoid wear and premature failure by checking the:

 Our article on which oil your car needs is here.